katsuya94/grime/README.md

-# grime
+# Grime

-grime is a programming language for developing joyful developer experiences that wrap go.
+Grime is a programming language for developing joyful developer experiences that wrap Go.

 ## Features